shkonmrdd/lang-lint-bot/README.md

-# Lang Lint Bot
+# Lang Lint Bot - Grammar Checker for Telegram
-Telegram bot for language learners that reviews every incoming message, highlights grammar issues, and suggests corrections using a configurable LLM.
-The bot can store authorized chats either in memory or via TypeORM, so you can run it locally for experiments and later plug in a real database.
-Out of the box it ships with PostgreSQL (`pg`) and SQLite (`sqlite3`) adapters through TypeORM.
+Get instant AI-powered grammar feedback while you practice any language in Telegram.
+The bot reviews every message you send while chatting, catches slips, and hands back polished alternatives.
+Under the hood it leans on a configurable LLM so you can tune tone, target language, and feedback depth to match how you want to learn.
+Authorized chat data can stay in memory for quick sessions or move to PostgreSQL and SQLite via TypeORM when you need persistence.

 <p align="center">
   <img src="docs/assets/logo.png" alt="Lang Lint Bot Logo" width="200">